-We aim at producing damage maps for two hypothetic scenarios based on the recent revision of the N-E Italy main seismotectonic zones (Bressan et al., 2018).
-We will develop, test and apply a procedure (based on ground motion forecasting) that can be useful for quasi-real-time calculations of scenario-induced losses, as required for Civil Protection purposes.
-In order to account for the uncertainty in defining the parameters to be adopted in the scenarios calculations (e.g. seismic source parameters, GMPES, exposures model and fragility curves), we propose to adopt a Monte Carlo approach to initialize each run with a sampled set of parameters.
-The resulting set of damage/loss distribution will provide a more comprehensive picture of the expected event impact.
-Calculations will be performed with the OpenQuake program (Silva et al., 2012).
+We plan to collect seismological data from the OGS networks in a structured and standardized manner, using existing tools or developing internal ones.
+In order to account for the uncertainty in defining the parameters to be adopted in the scenarios calculations (e.g. seismic source parameters, GMPES, exposure model and fragility curves), we propose to adopt a Monte Carlo approach to initialize each run with a sampled set of parameters.
+The resulting set of intensity measures and damage/loss distribution will provide a more comprehensive picture of the expected event impact.
+Damage calculations will be performed with the OpenQuake program (Silva et al., 2012) and/or with specific methods developed in-house (e.g. Poggi et al., 2021; Scaini et al., 2021, Petrovic et al., 2023).
 In order to increase the usability of results, we will produce different graphic formats (ex. maps, videos, interactive plots) that grasp the complexity of results, yet in a clear way.
 Such products could support authorities and actors involved in medium and long-term planning in the selection of risk reduction measures and their priorities.

-PI: Stefano Parolai (OGS) - sparolai@inogs.it Others: Chiara Scaini (OGS/HPC-TRES-2019-03), Valerio Poggi (OGS)
+PI: Chiara Scaini (OGS, already HPC-TRES-2019-03) - cscaini@ogs.it